 NZ Manufactured Blue Covers designed for the PASGT helmets were utilised, these were plain blue with no markings.

 Although the DMP uniform was not designed for the climate, some consideration to climate appropriate footwear was given and Desert Boots were issued.
-Manufactured by New Zealand boot manufacturer John Bull, the Desert Boots were made of Tan Suede with synthetic rubber sole.
+Manufactured by New Zealand boot manufacturer John Bull, the Desert Boots were made of Tan Suede with synthetic rubber soles.

-Each soldier was issued with two pairs of Desert boots, however a few individuals also wore the standard Black GP Boot.
+Each soldier was issued with two pairs of Desert boots; however a few individuals also wore the standard Black GP Boot.

 As per the NZ Military conventions of the day, Rank insignia was worn as follows.